National Contemporary Art Award Conditions of Entry

 Please read carefully: We may revise these terms and conditions from time to time by updating this posting.
 The revised ‘Conditions of Entry’ will take effect once they are posted.

-2. Entry is open to all permanent New Zealand residents and citizens, except those listed in 8.2 below.
+2. Entry is open to all permanent New Zealand residents and citizens, except those listed in 8.2 and 8.3 below.

 3. All applications must be on the official online entry form.
 Please enter a separate entry form for each entry.